Ryan-Holben/countcode/readme.md

 `./countcode.py [base_directory] [ext1 ext2 ext3 ...]`

 If no extensions are provided, all types of files will be counted.

-Including the `.` in front of your extension is optional (both `.cpp` and `cpp` work).
+Including the `.` in front of your extension is optional (e.g. both `.cpp` and `cpp` work).
+Results are sorted by number of lines.

 Example output: